Companies are taking major steps to support small businesses during the coronavirus outbreak.

 Small businesses are facing a new uncertain reality during the coronavirus outbreak, and the jury is still out on how Covid-19 will impact ecommerce businesses specifically, with sales surging in certain industries and slowing in others.
 Thankfully, many B2B companies are coming up with creative solutions to help small businesses cut costs and keep business steady during this time.

-Unable to find an existing list of free resources for ecommerce marketers, we decided to dive in and make our own.
+Unable to find an existing list of free ecommerce marketing resources, we decided to dive in and make our own.
 As more companies no doubt will add additional free coronavirus-related business resources as the weeks progress, we will continue to update this post over time.

 FREE SOFTWARE RESOURCES For Marketers During Coronavirus Outbreak